andreasm80/blog.local/content/post/2024-08-22-cloudvision-avd-containerlab/index.md

 # Arista CloudVision, AVD and Containerlab

 This post will continue upon my previous post about [automated provisioning of EOS using Arista Validated Design](https://blog.andreasm.io/2024/06/10/arista-automated-configuration-using-ansible/).
 I will be using [Arista Validated Design](https://avd.arista.com/4.10/index.html) in combination with [Arista CloudVision](https://www.arista.com/en/products/eos/eos-cloudvision) for provisioning and configuration instead of sending the config directly to the switches.
 There are some differences (and many benefits) of using CloudVision, which I will quickly touch upon in the context of this post a bit further down.
-I will probably on a later stage create a dedicated post on Arista CloudVision as it is a very comprehensive management tool.
+I will probably at a later stage create a dedicated post on Arista CloudVision as it is a very comprehensive management tool.

 Another difference in this post is that I will be using a containerized EOS (cEOS) instead of a virtual machine based EOS (vEOS).
 The benefit here is that I can make use of [Containerlab](https://containerlab.dev/) which takes care of the orchestrating of all the cEOS containers I need, and that in a very rapid way too.
 An absolute incredible tool to quickly facilitate a full blown lab with support for a vast set of scenarios and topologies.